WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 > > ## What happened?
 > >
 > >Our job was killed for exceeding the amount of resources it requested.
-> > Although this appears harsh, this is actually a feature.
+> > Although this appears harsh, this is a feature.
 > >Strict adherence to resource requests allows the scheduler to find the best possible place
 > >for your jobs.
 > >Even more importantly,